TrenchBoot/linux/Documentation/x86/secure-launch.rst

 ========

-Prior to the start of the TrenchBoot project, the only active Open Source project supporting dynamic launch was Intel's Tboot project to support their implementation of dynamic launch known as Intel Trusted eXecution Technology (TXT).
-The approach taken by Tboot was to provide an exokernel that could handle the launch protocol implemented by Intel's special loader, the SINIT Authenticated Code Module (ACM [3]_) and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
-While it is not precluded from being used for doing a late launch, Tboot's primary use case was to be used as an early launch solution.
+Prior to the start of the TrenchBoot project, the only active Open Source project supporting dynamic launch was Intel's tboot project to support their implementation of dynamic launch known as Intel Trusted eXecution Technology (TXT).
+The approach taken by tboot was to provide an exokernel that could handle the launch protocol implemented by Intel's special loader, the SINIT Authenticated Code Module (ACM [3]_) and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
+While it is not precluded from being used for doing a late launch, tboot's primary use case was to be used as an early launch solution.
 As a result the TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
 The focus of the effort is twofold, the first is to